baxpr/fmri-snr/README.md

 ## Outputs

-- Fractional intensity from mean fMRI: mean signal in ROI divided by 10% trimmed mean of gray matter
+- Fractional intensity from mean fMRI: mean signal in ROI divided by 10% trimmed mean of gray matter (Could use mean of in-brain voxels (via spm_antimode) as denominator instead of trimmed mean)
 - SNR: Mean signal in ROI divided by standard deviation of global gray matter signal
 - Something relative to T1?
 E.g. ratio of fractional intensities